Enos (chimpanzee)

 Enos was brought from the Miami Rare Bird Farm on April 3, 1960.
 He completed more than 1,250 training hours at the University of Kentucky and Holloman Air Force Base.
-Training was more intense for him than for his predecessor Ham, who had become the first great ape in space in January 1961, because Enos was exposed to weightlessness and higher gs for longer periods of time.
+Training was more intense for him than for Ham, who had become the first great ape in space in January 1961, because Enos was exposed to weightlessness and higher gs for longer periods of time.
 His training included psychomotor instruction and aircraft flights.

 Enos was selected for his Project Mercury flight only three days before launch.
 Two months prior, NASA launched Mercury-Atlas 4 on September 13, 1961, to conduct an identical mission with a "crewman simulator" on board.
 Enos flew into space aboard Mercury-Atlas 5 on November 29, 1961.
 He completed his first orbit in 1 hour and 28.5 minutes.

 Enos was scheduled to complete three orbits, but the mission was aborted after two, due to two issues: capsule overheating and a malfunctioning "avoidance conditioning" test subjecting the primate to 76 electrical shocks.
 According to one history of primatology, "The chimpanzee, about five years old, behaved like a true hero: despite the malfunctions of the electronic system, he conscientiously performed all the tasks he had learned during the entire flight of over three hours...Enos demonstrated that he was careful to successfully complete his mission and that he perfectly understood what was expected of him."

+After his space capsule made an ocean landing, Enos "had become angry and frustrated at the three-hour wait" before being retrieved by U.S. Navy seamen.